Toggle menu

 Statutory membership

-In law, the statutory members of a Safeguarding Adults Boards are defined as:
+In law, the statutory members of a SAB are defined as:

 • the local authority (Gateshead Council)